extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 ## The caveats

 1. 👎 **mod is not final** - We are using a very early feature of go here and it might change and contain bugs.
-2. 👎 **gitlab ci caching not supported** - if you want to use gitlab-ci's caching you still need to use the same ol' copy-around trick
+2. 👎 **gitlab ci caching not supported** - if you want to use gitlab-ci's caching, you still need to use the same ol' copy-around trick.

 ### Regarding gitlab CI caching

-Even with go 1.11's modules the dependencies will live in the `$GOPATH` - so no `node_modules` like folder in your project's path.
+Even with go 1.11's modules the dependencies will live in the `$GOPATH` - so no `node_modules`-like folder in your project's path.
-This can still be solved a little more elegant than copying your project code around.
-Since you just want to cache the dependencies we copy the dependencies around and that is way less verbose:
+This can still be solved a little more elegantly than copying your project code around.
+Since you just want to cache the dependencies, we copy those around which is less verbose:
 ```
 test:
   image: golang:1.11